apache/mynewt-site/docs/os/core_os/event_queue/event_queue.md

 # Event Queues

-Event queue is a way of serializing events arring to a task.
-This makes it easy to queue processing to happen inside task's context.
-This would be done either from an interrupt handler, or from another task.
+Event queue is a way for a task to serialize events sent to it.
+This makes it easy to process events required to happen inside the task's context.
+Events may arrive either from an interrupt handler, or from another task.

-Events arrive in a form of a data structure `struct os_event`.

 ### Description

-Events are in form the of a data structure `struct os_event` and they are queued to another data structure `struct os_eventq`.
+Events arrive in form the of a data structure `struct os_event` and they are queued to another data structure `struct os_eventq`.

 The Event Queue must be initialized before trying to add events to